selfcommunity/api-docs/source/includes/api/endpoints/_dynamic_preference.md

 * **errorpages_image**: Image for error pages.
 * **user_default_cover**: Default cover for user.

 <h5>Logo</h5>
-This section contains logo style settings.
+This section contains logo preferences.

 * **logo_dark**: Dark version of the logo.
 * **logo_light**: Light version of the logo.
 * **navbar_logo**: Appearance of the navbar logo.
 * **navbar_logo_mobile**: Mobile view of the navbar logo .

 <h5>Loyalty</h5>
 This section contains all preferences for calibration of loyalty flow.